Altwer/englishme-solver-injection/README.md

  5. check the "On page load" box
  6. Save

- /It should look like this:
+ It should look like this:
  ![alt_text](https://github.com/Altwer/englishme-solverrrr/blob/main/codeinjmenu.png)